Sad new year everyone. I’d say “happy” but it’s not.

-Plus, as a tangy, tropical fruit and citrus item, all it needs is a little honey (or Reculus) to make a perfect prawn and shrimp dip.
+Plus, as a tangy, tropical fruit and citrus item, all it needs is a little honey (or Reclus) to make a perfect prawn and shrimp dip.

-So, while the Reculus is definitely my favourite of today’s pair, I definitely don’t hate El Salivate.
+So, while the Reclus is definitely my favourite of today’s pair, I definitely don’t hate El Salivate.

 Here’s what went into the Ador: